davisidarta/dbMAP/README.md

      $> cd py_dbMAP
      $> sudo -H pip3 install .
 ```
-   dbMAP depends on a handful of Python3 packages available in PyPi, which are listed in setup.py and automatically installed using the above commands.
+   dbMAP depends on a handful of Python3 packages available in PyPi, which are listed in setup.py and automatically installed using the above commands. dbMAP was developed and tested in Unix environments and hasn't been reliably used in Windows yet.

 # Usage